New top-quality gastro-intestinal supplement.

 Gut Feeling consists of natural ingredients:

 - Vitamin B2 and biotin contribute to healthy skin and mucous membranes and support the intestinal epithelium.

 - Bifidobacterium Longum is a bacteria developed by the University of Leuven in Belgium and is resistant to stomach acid and the bile salts in the duodenum.
 Gut Feeling contains 20 x 109 (20 billion) bacteria per capsule.

-- LactoSpore® is a sporulating probiotic bacteria (Lactobacillus acidophilus) that contributes to bowel health.
+- LactoSpore® is a sporulating probiotic bacteria (Lactobacillus Acidophilus) that contributes to bowel health.
 It is resistant to stomach acids and the bile salts in the duodenum.
 Lactobacilli become activated in the intestines.
 The product has a long shelf life thanks to these spores.
 Normally the capsules are often kept in a conventional medicine jar which results in the fact that most lactobacilli become deactivated within a week.
 By including these spores by Re-Age and packaging each individual capsule in a separate blister pack, we can guarantee the long shelf life and stability of this product.
 Gut Feeling contains 2 x 109 (2 billion) spores per capsule.

 - Aloe vera is used for various supportive and protective purposes.
 It is good for bowel function, helps digestion and promotes a normal stool*.